dcaro/wrk2004/lab-part1.md

 (Resolve-AzError -Last).message
 ```

 1. Let's build a script that will do the work but not fail on the error.

-Open VSCode and copy the following test in a scaleweb.ps1 file
+Open VSCode and copy the following test in a file name scaleweb.ps1

 ```PowerShell
 $webappName="wrk2004-@lab.LabInstance.Id"